 Request a demo now – you have not seen VR until you have had experienced the HTC Vive, currently the most realistic experience out of the box.

 You already know everything about VR and mixed reality?

 don’t read the basics, just hire us!

-Imagine, all screens we have today will be gone. and you will only wear a pair of mixed reality glasses allowing you to set as many virtual screens around you as you like.
-They will stick to the office table, hover in front of you or displaying all info in the self driving car. just as you prefer.
+Imagine, all screens we have today will be gone.
+And you will only wear a pair of mixed reality glasses allowing you to set as many virtual screens around you as you like.
+They will stick to the office table, hover in front of you or display all info in the self driving car.
+Just as you prefer.

 There are many hardware manufacturers creating all kinds of devices but only a few are focusing on the approach of combining electronic hardware with latest findings in biology to use the brain’s physical processes to make it believe the physical presence of a virtual object and whole spaces.

-This will be sooner as you think but still take a bit of time.
+This will be sooner than you think but it will still take a bit of time.

 In the meanwhile the important question is how your business can use this new technologies to get better training processes or more out of sales and marketing!

 There are endless possibilities but the key to success is to carefully analyze where Virtual and Augmented Reality can be inserted in your business.
 We have discussed many use cases and are currently implementing them into various businesses.

 The best way to start your assessment is to talk to us.